 Table of Contents

-This healthy and flavorful casserole contains the following ingredients:
+This healthy and flavorful casserole contains vegetables, pasta, cheeses, a sauce and seasonings.

 This Cheesy Penne with Roasted Vegetables is quite versatile, allowing for many substitutions.